sugar cane juice

 Alcohol by volume:

-Mauritius was formed as a result of underwater volcanic eruptions millions of years ago.
-The equatorial climate is extremely humid.
-Volcanic soil is fertile and water comes from Bois Cheri tea plantation.
-Fangourin from the first pressed red and yellow varieties of sugar cane is then distilled in a traditional copper column.
+Mauritius emerged from underwater volcanic eruptions millions of years ago, leaving behind fertile volcanic soil.
+The equatorial climate of the island is characterized by high humidity.
+Water for the distillation process is sourced from the Bois Cheri tea plantation.
+The fangourin, obtained from the initial pressing of red and yellow sugar cane varieties, is then distilled using a traditional copper column.
 The resulting distillate is aged for three years.